TryGhost/docs/content/concepts/routing.md

   ```

 For example, to set a custom home page on `/` as well as about pages at `about/careers` and `about/team` then use routes to define the URL routing.
+Read more about [custom pages](https://docs.ghost.org/tutorials/custom-home-page/).
 ```
 routes:
   /: home